catalyzeio/paas-faq/buildpacks.md

 ###Dependencies Outside The Buildpack###

-Sometimes an application will have dependencies outside of the buildpack that cannot be retrieved by other means.
-Catalyze provides the means to install applications from the apt repositroies for Ubuntu 14.04.
-In your application repository, create a top level folder named `.catalyze` and create a file called `packages` inside of the folder.
+Sometimes an application will have dependencies outside of the buildpack that cannot be retrieved by other means such as ruby gems.
+Catalyze provides the means to install software from the apt repositories for Ubuntu 14.04.

+In your application repository, create a top level folder named `.catalyze` and create a file called `packages` inside of the `.catalyze` folder.
 List the packages that you would like installed in your environment, one package per line.
 Keep in mind that these packages must be available in the standard Ubuntu 14.04 repositories.

+`/.catalyze/packages`

 ###Why is Laravel only supported in versions 5+ and above?